Gastrointestinal bleeding: Imaging

 A CT angiography is useful for determining the exact location of the bleeding within the gastrointestinal tract.
 Nuclear scintigraphy is a sensitive test for detecting occult gastrointestinal bleeding when direct imaging with upper and lower endoscopies are negative.
 Direct angiography allows for embolization of a bleeding source, but requires a bleeding rate faster than 1mL/minute.

 Prevention

-In those with significant varices or cirrhosis nonselective β-blockers reduce the risk of future bleeding.
-With a target heart rate of 55 beats per minute they reduce the absolute risk of bleeding by 10%.
+In patients with significant varices or cirrhosis nonselective β-blockers reduce the risk of future bleeding.
+With a target heart rate of 55 beats per minute B-blockers reduce the absolute risk of bleeding by 10%.
 Endoscopic band ligation (EBL) is also effective at improving outcomes.
-Either B-blockers or EBL are recommended as initial preventative measures.
-In those who have had a previous variceal bleed both treatments are recommended.
+Either B-blockers or EBL is recommended as initial preventative measures.
+In patients who have had a previous variceal bleed both treatments are recommended.
 Some evidence supports the addition of isosorbide mononitrate.
 Testing for and treating those who are positive for H. pylori is recommended.
 Transjugular intrahepatic portosystemic shunting (TIPS) may be used to prevent bleeding in people who re-bleed despite other measures.

-Among people admitted to the ICU who are at high risk, a PPI or H2RA if appears useful.
+Among patients admitted to the ICU with high risk of bleeding, a PPI or H2RA appears useful.